liuff19/DreamReward/README.md

 bash scripts/scorer2.sh
 ```
 ## Todo
-- [ ] Release the 3DReward-training code.
+- [ ] Release the 3DReward-training code

 ## Acknowledgement
 Our code is based on these wonderful repos: